 We can also help you to identify potentially vulnerable customers.
 We will take your customer data and combine it with open data.
 Then, using data science, we will profile your customers to help identify those that might fall into a vulnerable category – whether that’s because they are of pensionable age, disabled or chronically sick, have a long-term medical condition, a hearing or visual impairment, a child under the age of five, mental health issues etc. We can then segment customers according to the category they fall into.
 You can read more about this in our blog – how Advizzo provides proactive support for vulnerable customers.

-We have proved that we can help customers save up to 3% per year just by sending them proactive and personalised tips and advice on simple behaviours and changes they can make at home.
+We have proved that we can help customers save up to 3% per year just by sending them proactive and personalized tips and advice on simple behaviors and changes they can make at home.
 We can also help you direct customers towards additional opportunities to save energy, such as using a smart thermostat or installing insulation – which could save them up to 15%!

 Ways to save on your energy bill